A

 Aussiedoodle retrieving a ice ball for fun

-No breed is immune to illness and the Aussiedoodle is prone to a few medical issues like Cushing’s Disease.
+No breed is immune to illness, and the Aussiedoodle is prone to a few medical issues, like Cushing’s Disease.

 Despite its inherent healthy genes, no purebred crosses are fit for battle.
 Some hybrids are healthier and do show more resilience.
-But mixing breeds can create strains in genes too.
-The Aussiedoodle puppies can be healthier as a result of their parentage but they can also be equally weakened by breed-specific issues.
+But mixing breeds can create strains in genes, too.
+The Aussiedoodle puppies can be healthier as a result of their parentage, but they can also be equally weakened by breed-specific issues.

 Caring For Your Aussiedoodle

 Training will be important.
-You need to start early setting up boundaries, rules, and limitations.
+You need to start early, setting up boundaries, rules, and limitations.
 These dogs are consistent as long as they have leadership.
 Not to say these dogs — or any canine, for that matter — are angels.
 Every dog breed is like humankind.
 Most are genetically predisposed to a form of behavior.
 But proper training will help your Aussiepoodle become the best dog.

 Temperament And Behavior

 Being a hybrid, your Aussie’s temperament will be hard to pin down.
-Generally, we see these mini dogs as extremely smart, energetically playful, and filled with great love.
+Generally, we see these dogs as extremely smart, energetically playful, and filled with great love.
 These are traits you’d find in both their parents.
 They love people and children and are a safe investment.

 Early training and socialization will be important.
 Some Aussiedoodles are born with herding instincts (for their Australian Shepherd side).
 These traits can be annoying and risky.
 You want them corrected at a young age.

-The Best Dog Food For Aussiedoodles
+The Best Dog Food

 Remember that puppies have different nutritional requirements and eat a smaller quantity of food than adult dogs.
 Look at your dog’s age, size, activity level, and most likely potential health problems, and consult a vet for guidance in planning an appropriate diet.
 Most Aussiedoodles are healthy overall, but owners want the best for their dogs, so it’s smart to find quality dog food that suits the breed’s specific needs.
 Raw-blend and freeze-dried food can be a good route toward complete nutrition.